yjs/yjs/renderer.md

 ### Event Position Adjustment

-When an `attributionManager` is used, event positions are automatically adjusted to account for deleted content.
+When a `renderer` is used, event positions are automatically adjusted to account for deleted content.

 **Example:**